Northgate High School (Walnut Creek, California): Performing arts

 The choir program consists of several groups: the entry-level Concert Choir, which does not require an audition, Cantiamo (Level 2 Women's Choir), Il Coro (Level 2 Men's Choir), Bella Voce (Level 3 Women's Choir) and Madrigals (Level 3 Co-ed Choir).
 In order to be a part of Cantiamo or Il Coro, students must choose a song to audition with.
 To get into Bella Voce or Madrigals, any prospective member must have first spent at least one year in Il Coro or Cantiamo (some exceptions have been made in the past), and audition with a song of their choice and a selected choir piece.
 Cantiamo members trying out will decide whether they are trying out for Madrigals, Bella Voce, or both.

 Madrigals have a heavy winter schedule, as they do holiday gigs for restaurants and families that hire them.
 This fundraising activity has been in place since the late 1970s and occupies most of December for the members.
 Bella Voce performs a variety of gigs throughout the year as well.
 The funds from these activities support the students' spring tour.
 Bella Voce, Madrigals, Cantiamo, Il Coro and the Instrumental Music program all go to Disneyland in the spring to perform and participate in the musical programs that are held for high schools and other performing arts groups.
 This event is called "Disney Performing Arts" (formerly known as "Magic Music Days").

-The drama program consists of four levels, the last being Production Workshop which produces at least one play per semester.
+The drama program consists of three levels, the last being Production Workshop which produces at least one play per semester.
 Students have the opportunity to try working with all aspects of theater, including stage lighting, sound design, promotions, scenic design, props (theatrical property), and stage management.
 Northgate also participates in the Devil Mountain Improv League, a completely student-created and student-run coalition of competitive high school improvisational theater students that has been around since 1996.